Calling the launch of the Xbox One a bit of a false start would be going rather easy on Microsoft.

 Design: a face only a mother could love

 The extra height (about 3cm) and width (6cm) is all the more disappointing when you consider that the One still comes with a chunky external power brick, whereas the PS4’s is built-in.
-Microsoft says it’s all about enhancing reliability by increasing air flow and keeping everything cool, but while we’ve had no technical issues or heat problems with our Xbox One, our PS4 has been problem-free, too – only when thousands of gamers put millions of hours of gaming in will we find out if one is more reliable than the other.
+Microsoft says it’s all about enhancing reliability by increasing air flow and keeping everything cool, but while eight months in we're yet to experience or hear of any significant technical issues or heat problems with the Xbox One, the same can be said of the much sleeker PS4.
+There's always time for a big issue to turn up, but so far both consoles appear to be just as reliable as each other.

-Noise is something we can test now, and the Xbox One is generally a very quiet console.
+Noise (or a lack thereof) is vital for an all-singing, all-dancing lounge-friendly fun box, and the Xbox One is generally a very quiet console.
 When idling we measured a PS4-matching 42dB from 14cm in front of the console – that was just 2dB over the ambient room noise – and downloading and playing games or movies from the Xbox Store causes no increase in console noise.
 Popping a disc in automatically initiates installation, which increased noise to 49-50dB in our tests.
-Slightly disappointingly the disc drive continues to spin even after installation, and even if you’re not playing that particular game, but it does quieten to around 45dB, which is pretty much unnoticeable when combined with game or movie sound.
+Slightly disappointingly the disc drive continues to spin even after installation - even if you’re not playing that particular game - but it does quieten to around 45dB, which is pretty much unnoticeable when combined with game or movie sound.

 The controller: if it ain’t broke…

 The Xbox 360 pad, loved so much that even hardcore PC gamers have been known to plug it into their rigs, is no more.
 But fear not, the One pad that replaces it is very similar.